Best Pieces of Divorce Evidence

 with a transponder, such as an E-ZPass, passes a checkpoint can be strong

 - The divorce case involves arguments of whether a spouse is working to his or her full capacity.
 When their transponder shows regular activity near local casinos or entertainment venues, it helps prove the point.

 - You are regularly missing scheduled parenting time and you allege prior work commitments.
 Getting tagged near a new boyfriend’s or girlfriend’s house at the time you are missing time with your children brings into question your true motives.

-- Credit Reports: Certain suspicious inquiries made by unknown companies may lead to new spending patterns or hidden assets otherwise unknown.
+- Credit Reports: Certain suspicious inquiries made by unknown companies may lead to new spending patterns or hidden assets.

-- Statements made on dating sites, loan applications and rental applications: Divorcing spouses tend to inflate their income or embellish their accomplishments.
+- Statements Made on Dating Sites, Loan Applications and Rental Applications: Divorcing spouses tend to inflate their income/

 Choosing the Right Massachusetts Divorce Lawyer